Fixed Income Macro Outlook

 Range-bound with upward bias toward normalization, but constrained by non-U.S. factors

-- Global Divergence in Economic Growth: Outside of the U.S. and U.K., the global economy is struggling.
-Japan is in recession, Russia appears headed that way, Europe faces possible deflation, and China’s growth is slowing.
+- Global Divergence in Economic Growth: Outside of the U.S., the global economy is mostly struggling.
+Japan is easing out of recession, Russia appears headed toward recession, Europe has been fighting deflation, and China’s growth is slowing.

-- Global Divergence in Monetary Policies: While the Fed and the Bank of England are contemplating tighter monetary policies, most of the world’s other central banks in developed economies are still considering or implementing additional monetary easing.
+- Global Divergence in Monetary Policies: While the Fed is contemplating tighter monetary policy, most of the world’s other central banks in developed economies are still considering or implementing additional monetary easing.

 - Low Inflation: As in the U.S., inflation is unlikely to be a near-term threat.
 However, the amount of monetary and fiscal stimulation that has been prescribed could create longer-term inflationary pressures.